devnull-cz/c-prog-lang/modules/structures.md

 The function will be implemented in a separate file.
 (Do not forget to create a header file(s).)

-In the `main()` program pass (first arg will specify the `min` parameter of the functoin) the array of struct to the function and report result.
+In the `main()` program (first arg will specify the `min` parameter of the function) pass the array of structs to the function and report the result.

 Note: will need: